Mobile impurity coupled to correlated lattice bosons: Crossing the superfluid–Mott insulator transition at fixed impurity–bath coupling

-\paragraph*{Quasiparticle properties across the SF-MI transition.} Figure~\ref{fig:att_vertical} shows the evolution of the ground-state energy $E_{\mathrm{p}}/t$, inverse effective mass $m^*/m_0$, and quasiparticle residue $Z_0$ as functions of $U_\mathrm{b}/t$.
+\paragraph*{Quasiparticle properties across the SF--MI transition.} Figure~\ref{fig:att_vertical} shows the evolution of the ground-state energy $E_{\mathrm{p}}/t$, effective mass $m^*/m_0$, and quasiparticle residue $Z_0$ as functions of $U_\mathrm{b}/t$.
 In the superfluid regime ($U_\mathrm{b}/t \lesssim16.0$), the impurity behaves as a light polaron characterized by extended density accumulation, moderately enhanced mass $m^*/m_0\simeq1.1$--$2.5$, and quasiparticle weight $Z_0\simeq0.7$--$0.9$.
-As the bath becomes less compressible and approaches the critical region ($U_\mathrm{b}/t\approx16.7$, shaded band), both $m^*/m_0$ and~$Z_0$ rapidly approach their bare values, reflecting a compressibility-controlled collapse of polaronic dressing.
-Deep in the Mott-insulating regime ($U_\mathrm{b}/t\geq18.0$), bath density fluctuations are frozen, and the impurity behaves as a nearly-free defect with $m^*/m_0\approx1$, $Z\to1$, and only a small, strictly local density enhancement.
+As the bath becomes less compressible and approaches the critical region ($U_\mathrm{b}/t\approx16.7$, shaded band), both $m^*/m_0$ and $Z_0$ rapidly approach their bare values, reflecting a compressibility-controlled collapse of polaronic dressing.
+Deep in the Mott-insulating regime ($U_\mathrm{b}/t\geq18.0$), bath density fluctuations are frozen, and the impurity behaves as a nearly free defect with $m^*/m_0\approx1$, $Z_0\to1$, and only a small, strictly local density enhancement.

-\paragraph*{Bath responses across the SF-MI transition.} Figure~\ref{fig:att_vertical1}(a) shows the impurity-centered cumulative bath-density deformation $\Delta N(R)$ for a sequence of increasing $U_{\mathrm{b}}/t$ at fixed $U_{\mathrm{ib}}/t=-8.0$.
+\paragraph*{Bath responses across the SF--MI transition.} Figure~\ref{fig:att_vertical1}(a) shows the impurity-centered cumulative bath-density deformation $\Delta N(R)$ for a sequence of increasing $U_{\mathrm{b}}/t$ at fixed $U_{\mathrm{ib}}/t=-8.0$.
 In the superfluid regime $U_{\mathrm{b}}/t\lesssim16.0$, the impurity induces a smooth, spatially extended density \emph{accumulation halo}, with a broad maximum $\Delta N_{\mathrm{max}}\approx0.5$ located at $R\approx4$.
 This reflects a light polaron with coherent mobility and an extended dressing cloud.
 As $U_{\mathrm{b}}/t$ approaches the SF--MI critical region ($U_{\mathrm{b}}/t\approx16.7$), both the amplitude $\Delta N_{\mathrm{max}}$ and the radius $R(\Delta N_{\mathrm{max}})$ shrink rapidly [Figs.~\ref{fig:att_vertical1}(b,c)], signaling a \emph{compressibility-controlled collapse} of extended dressing: the halo can no longer spread through an increasingly rigid bath.